 The CCNAP has recently announced that its annual meeting, formerly known as the Annual Spring Meeting on Cardiovascular Nursing, has been renamed EuroHeartCare.

-“Our new title reflects that the meeting is truly international and multidisciplinary with conference speakers and delegates including allied health professionals and medical colleagues in addition to nurses,” concludes Dr. Fitzsimons.
+“Our new title reflects that the meeting is truly international and multidisciplinary with conference speakers and delegates including allied professionals and medical colleagues in addition to nurses,” concludes Dr. Fitzsimons.